vmware-archive/cascade/README.md

 using namespace std;

 int main() {
     // Create an instance of Cascade.
+Cascade is thread-safe.
+Multiple instances
+    // may share the same address space.
     Cascade cascade;

     // Configuration options.
 These methods should all be called before